tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 - *updated*: IntDate, optional.
 The updated attribute indicates when this version of the secret was updated.
 This value is null for secrets that were last updated prior to the addition of this attribute.
 Its value must be a number containing an IntDate value.

- For information on data types see, [Data types](about-keys--secrets-and-certificates.md#BKMK_DataTypes).
+For more information on data types see, [Data types](about-keys--secrets-and-certificates.md#BKMK_DataTypes).

 ###  <a name="BKMK_SecretAccessControl"></a> Secret Access Control

 Access Control for secrets managed in Azure Key Vault is provided at the level of a Key Vault that acts as the container of those secrets.
 There is an access control policy for secrets that is distinct from the access control policy for keys in the same Key Vault.
 Users may create one or more vaults to hold secrets and are required to maintain scenario appropriate segmentation and management of secrets.
 Access controls for secrets is independent of access control for Keys.

 The following permissions can be used, on a per-principal basis, in the secrets access control entry on a vault, and closely mirror the operations allowed on a secret object:

 -   *set*: Create new secrets